Commerce at Deakin is accredited by AACSB and EQUIS

 - plant biology.

-Our broad spectrum of science specialisations allows you to tailor your degree to your unique career aspirations.
-Follow a lifelong passion and get more out of your degree by focusing on the topics that matter to you.
+Our broad range of science majors allows you to tailor your degree to your unique career aspirations.
+Follow your passion and get more out of your degree by focusing on the topics that matter to you.

 Best of all, learning extends beyond the classroom.
-You'll gain practical experience through programs in modern science laboratories, the completion of a Community Science Project, undertaking industry-based learning placements and by getting a taste of the international business world with overseas internship programs.
+You will gain practical experience through programs in modern science laboratories, the completion of a Community Science Project or an industry-based learning placement, and by getting a taste of the international business world with overseas internship programs.

 - Award granted